The Risks and Rewards of Naked Options

 When an investor buys an option, they’re buying the right to buy or sell a security at a specific price either on or before the option contract’s expiration.
 An option to buy is known as a “call” option, while an option to sell is known as a “put” option.

 Investors who buy options pay a premium for the privilege.
 To collect those premiums, there are investors who write options.
-Some hold the stock or the cash equivalent of the stock they have to deliver at the option’s expiration.
+Some hold the stock or the cash equivalent of the stock they have to deliver when the option expires.
 The ones who don’t are sometimes called naked writers, because their options have no cover.

 Naked writers are willing to take that risk because the terms of the options factor in the expected volatility of the underlying security.
 This differs from options based on the price of the security at the time the option is written.
 As a result, the underlying security will have to not only move in the direction the holder anticipated, but do so past a certain point for the holder to make money on the option.